-The student-athlete will be directed to the Team Physician for treatment programs and/or the Director of Athletics for any applicable sanction (See sanctions for positive drug test.).
-He/she must make an appointment to see the Team Physician and the Director of Athletics within 24 hours of being notified of a positive test result.
+The student-athlete will be directed to the Team Physician for treatment programs and/or the Vice-President and Director of Athletics for any applicable sanction (See sanctions for positive drug test.).
+He/she must make an appointment to see the Team Physician and the Vice President and Director of Athletics within twenty-four (24) hours of being notified of a positive test result.

 All positive tests will be confirmed by gas chromatography/mass spectrometry (GM/MS) before a student-athlete is informed of such a result.

 If a student-athlete demonstrates a health concern that requires counseling, that student-athlete will be encouraged to seek support from the University Student Counseling Services.
-Counseling is mandatory (a minimum of 3 sessions) for a student-athlete who tests positive for drug use, and must be arranged prior to restoration of eligibility to participate and compete in intercollegiate athletics.
+Counseling is mandatory (a minimum of three (3) sessions) for a student-athlete who tests positive for drug use and must be arranged prior to restoration of eligibility to participate and compete in intercollegiate athletics.
 Counseling can be arranged at the University Student Counseling Services or may be sought from an outside counselor at the student-athlete’s expense.

-The student-athlete will provide to the team physician, in writing, confirmation of attendance, participation in, any missed appointments and completion of the counseling program.
-The Director of the University Student Counseling Services must be informed by an outside counselor (a minimum of 3 sessions), if one is used, of the enrollment, successful participation and completion of the drug counseling program.
-The student-athlete will be required to sign a consent form, to confirm attendance, participation and completion in counseling only.
+The student-athlete will provide to the Team Physician, in writing, confirmation of attendance, participation in, any missed appointments and completion of the counseling program.
+The Director of the University Student Counseling Services must be informed by an outside counselor (a minimum of three (3) sessions), if one is used, of the enrollment, successful participation, and completion of the drug counseling program.
+The student-athlete will be required to sign a consent form, to confirm attendance, participation in and completion in counseling only.
 All specific information discussed in counseling will be confidential between the student-athlete and the counselor.
 All communications regarding student-athletes enrolled in counseling will go through the Team Physician.
-The Team Physician will inform the Director of Athletics and the student-athlete’s Head Coach of the student-athlete’s status.
+The Team Physician will inform the Vice President and Director of Athletics and the student-athlete’s Head Coach of the student-athlete’s status.
 A student-athlete who fails to attend, participate in or complete his/her counseling program may be barred from practice and/or may be suspended from intercollegiate athletics at Hofstra University.
 The student-athlete is responsible for obtaining all required paperwork to confirm participation in counseling sessions.

 NCAA Banned Drugs